-A separate section on Corporate Governance forming part of the Board's Report and theCertificate from M/s Chandrasekaran Associates practicing company secretary confirmingcompliance with the Corporate Governance norms as prescribed under Regulation 34 of theListing Regulations are included in the Annual Report.
+A separate section on Corporate Governance forming part of the Board's Report and theCertificate from M/s Chandrasekaran Associates Practicing Company Secretary confirmingcompliance with the Corporate Governance norms as prescribed under Regulation 34 of theListing Regulations are included in the Annual Report.

 Code of Conduct

 The Board of Directors has laid down a Code of Conduct for Board Members andSenior Management Personnel.
-The said Code has been posted on the Company's website www.parsvnath.com.As prescribed under Listing Regulations a declaration signed by theManaging Director& CEO affirming compliance with the aforesaid Code of Conduct by the Directors andSenior Management Personnel of the Company for the financial year 2015-16 isannexed and forms part of Corporate Governance Report.
+The said Code has been posted on the Company's website www.parsvnath.com.As prescribed under Listing Regulations a declaration signed by the Managing Director& CEO afirming compliance with the aforesaid Code of Conduct by the Directors andSenior Management Personnel of the Company for the financial year 2017-18 is annexed andforms part of the Corporate Governance Report.

 22. LISTING WITH STOCK EXCHANGES

 During the year under review the equity shares of the Company continue to remainlisted with the National Stock Exchange of India Limited (NSE) and BSE Limited (BSE).
-Thelisting fee for the financial year 2016-17 has been paid by the Company to both NSE andBSE.
+Thelisting fee for the financial year 2018-19 has been paid by the Company to both NSE andBSE.

 23. TRANSFER TO INVESTOR EDUCATION AND PROTECTION

 1. Conservation of energy technology absorption foreign exchange earnings and outgo

-The nature of operations of the Company does not require disclosure of particularsrelating to conservation of energy and technology absorption as prescribed under Section134(3)(m) of the Act read with the Rule 8(3) of the Companies (Accounts) Rules 2014.
+The nature of operations of the Company does not require disclosure of particularsrelating to conservation of energy and technology absorption as prescribed under Section134(3)(m) of the Act read with Rule 8(3) of the Companies (Accounts) Rules 2014.
 Duringthe year under review the Company has nil foreign exchange earnings and has incurredexpenditure of ` 130.25 lakhs as compared to ` 90.14 lakhs in the previous year.

 2. Particulars of Employees